Written by Missy Miller | Edited By Walter Pacheco | Last Update: November 6, 2024

-What is Medicaid?
+What Is Medicaid?

 Medicaid is the single largest source of health coverage in the U.S., providing benefits to more than 72.5 million Americans.
 Those who qualify meet certain income requirements.
 People covered by Medicaid usually pay none of the costs for covered medical expenses.

 It differs from Medicare, which serves people aged 65 and older.
-Medicare is a federal program, while Medicaid is federal-state program.
+Medicare is a federal program, while Medicaid is a federal-state program.
 This means Medicaid benefits and eligibility vary from state to state.

 Medicaid is the single largest source of health coverage in the U.S., providing benefits to more than 72.5 million Americans.
 It provides a broad level of health insurance coverage, including benefits not covered by Medicare such as long-term care costs in a nursing home or at home.